 One sip and you will discover why the Tom Collins has been a favorite cocktail for over a century.
 It's a tall, refreshing gin sour.
 The recipe is incredibly easy to follow, too, making it a drink that anyone can mix up.

 The Tom Collins belongs to the "Collins" family of mixed drinks and the primary difference between each is the base liquor used.
 It's a rather transparent mix, so your choice of gin will have the greatest impact on its flavor.
 While you don't need to use the best gin, it will be better with something that's at least mid-shelf.

 Beyond the gin, you will need lemon juice, simple syrup, and club soda.
-They're all very common drink ingredients and it's likely to be in your bar or kitchen right now.
+They're all very common drink ingredients and likely to be in your bar or kitchen right now.
 This simplicity is one reason why the Tom Collins has long been a staple for drinkers worldwide.

 - Stir thoroughly.

 - Garnish with a cherry and an orange or lemon slice.
 You can pin the cherry to the citrus fruit using a cocktail pick and create a garnish known as a "flag" as well.

 If you prefer, shake the gin, juice, and syrup then strain it into a glass with fresh ice.
 Yet another option is to place a shaker tin over the glass after adding those ingredients and give it a good, but short, shake before topping it with soda.

 Old-Fashioned or Modern Gin

 The Tom Collins can be traced back to the 1800s because it made an appearance in the first bartending book printed.
 As with many recipes in "Professor" Jerry Thomas' "Bon Vivant's Companion," it's very likely that the drink was a hit years before the book's 1877 printing.